wil3/gymfc/README.md

 # News

-* March 2019 - GymFC v0.2.0 is released.
+* July 2019 - GymFC v0.2.0 is released.
-The new GymFC version is a major rewrite with substantial architectural change emphasizing core princiles such as ocntroller development for a specific aircraft.
+The new GymFC version is a major rewrite with substantial architectural change emphasizing core principles such as controller development for a specific aircraft.
 GymFC is now essentially a generic flight control environment middleware between the aircraft digital twin and the agent interface.
 Users now are responsible for implementing the agent interface and the digital twin; which are both unique to the aircraft.
 * December 2018 - Our GymFC manuscript is accepted to the journal ACM Transactions on Cyber-Physical Systems.
 * November 2018 - Flight controller synthesized with GymFC achieves stable